TPE Hospice Audits: 7 Steps to Prevent Costly Medicare Paybacks

 Don’t wait for a TPE letter to discover gaps.
 Build a routine of internal chart reviews:

-- Involve both clinical and compliance staff so reviews reflect the full picture of patient decline.
+- Involve all staff so reviews reflect the full picture of patient decline.

 3. Educate and Re-Educate Staff